 “Water is really important in the metabolic process, and if you don’t have enough water you can slow down your metabolism,” says Metos, who recommends at least eight 8-ounce glasses of water daily.
 However, the scientific jury is still out on water’s ability to increase your metabolism.
-If there is any impact, it’s likely due to thermogenesis—so the water needs to be very cold.
+If there is any impact, it’s likely due to thermogenesis, in which case the water would need to be very cold.

 What doesn’t change metabolism

 It’s dizzying how many mythical quick metabolism “boosters” are out there.
 Here are some popular ones that research says fall short of, or don’t make any, meaningful long-term change in metabolism or weight loss.

 TEF is also known as diet-induced thermogenesis, but that doesn’t mean a certain diet helps you burn more calories.
 There’re not really any particular foods that increase your metabolism significantly outside of the thermic effects, says Metos.